6si/shipwright/README.rst

 repository have been tagged with the latest git revision, branch and ``latest``.

-In fact, as Shipwright builds containers it rewrites the Dockerfiles so that they require the base images with tags from the current git revision.
+In fact, as Shipwright builds images it rewrites the Dockerfiles so that they require the base images with tags from the current git revision.
 This ensures that the entire build is deterministic and reproducible.